signed/katas/UserStories.md

 He thinks letting the time run backwards will do exactly that.

 ## Story ##
-We Chronos the sensual require that the time may run backwards to entertain my friends and demonstrate my power.
+We Chronos the sensual require that the time may run backwards to entertain my friends and demonstrate our power.

+# Edit the displayed time #
+## Backround ##

+## Story ##
+We Chronos demand that the displayed time is editable so we can change it.

+# Display time as Roman Numbers #

+# Store time between restarts #